Wrong County on Your LLC? NY Publication Options (2026)

 What if I already started publishing in the expensive county?

 If you have already begun running legal notices, you have two choices: complete publication in the current county (and pay the full cost), or stop, file a Certificate of Change, wait for approval, and start over in the new county.
 Any money spent on the interrupted publication is not recoverable.
-The decision depends on how far into the six-week publication you are and how much the cost savings justify restarting.
+The decision depends on how far into the six-week publication you are and the cost difference between the two counties.

 Can my formation service fix this?